krisrs1128/talks/2025/20250115/reveal.js/index.md

 ### MA Plot

-An MA plot is a good first step in a differential abundance analysis.
+An MA plot <span class="cite" data-cite="dudoit2002statistical"></span> is a good first step in a differential abundance analysis.

 * Minus: Difference in log-abundances between groups.
 * Average: Average of log-abundances across groups